Ex-U.S. congressman Weiner seeks to avoid prison in teen 'sexting' case

 Weiner served parts of New York City for 12 years in the U.S. House of Representatives before resigning in 2011, when it emerged that he had exchanged sexually explicit messages with women.

-Two years later, he ran for New York City mayor, but was defeated in the Democratic primary after more lewd messages became public.
+Two years later, he ran for New York City mayor, but dropped out of the race when more lewd messages became public.